opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

       The values returned in ``ele`` are valid only if :c:func:`CVode` returned  a non-negative value.

-      The ``ele`` vector, togther with the ``eweight`` vector from :c:func:`CVodeGetErrWeights`, can be used to determine how the various  components of the system contributed to the estimated local error  test.
+      The ``ele`` vector, together with the ``eweight`` vector from :c:func:`CVodeGetErrWeights`, can be used to determine how the various  components of the system contributed to the estimated local error  test.
 Specifically, that error test uses the RMS norm of a vector  whose components are the products of the components of these two vectors.
 Thus, for example, if there were recent error test failures, the components  causing the failures are those with largest values for the products,  denoted loosely as ``eweight[i]*ele[i]``.